andreamalhera/perfSky/README.md

 experiments on real event logs show that presented models assist detecting and classifying trace anomalies into multiple categories.

-f you'd like to learn more about how it works, see References below.
+If you'd like to learn more about how it works, see References below.

 Brought to you by [Andrea Maldonado](andreamalher.works@gmail.com)